diagnosis

 The term mental illness is misleading.
-Although so-called mental illnesses involve physiological changes the causes are largely social and interpersonal rather than physical.
-And most centre around emotions rather than thoughts.
+Although the so-called mental illnesses involve thought most center around emotions so mental is not quite the right word.

-Individuals don't fit neatly into any of the diagnostic systems that have drifted in and out of fashion over the centuries.
-Many subtleties of mood and thought are overlooked and most of the person is missing.
-For instance anxiety and depression are diagnoses for persistent emotional states but persistent anger has not found a place.
-Aggression is not a diagnosis in most systems.
+Anxiety and depression are diagnoses for persistent emotional states but persistent anger has not found a place.
+Aggression is not a diagnosis in most systems but depression is.

 symptoms